 All 50 states govern lawyer advertising through their Rules of Professional Conduct, often known as “ethics rules.”
 The rules in each state are unique to that state.
 Therefore, it is imperative that lawyers familiarize themselves with the rules of the states that govern their conduct.

-This rule governs all communications about a lawyer’s services, including advertising permitted by rule 32:7.2.
+This rule governs all communications about a lawyer’s services, including advertising.
 Whatever means are used to make known a lawyer’s services, statements about them must be truthful.

-Truthful statements that are misleading are also prohibited by this rule.
+Misleading truthful statements are prohibited by this rule.
 A truthful statement is misleading if it omits a fact necessary to make the lawyer’s communication considered as a whole not materially misleading.
-A truthful statement is also misleading if there is a substantial likelihood that it will lead a reasonable person to formulate a specific conclusion about the lawyer or the lawyer’s services for which there is no reasonable factual foundation.
+A truthful statement is misleading if a substantial likelihood exists that it will lead a reasonable person to formulate a specific conclusion about the lawyer or the lawyer’s services for which there is no reasonable factual foundation.
+A truthful statement is also misleading if presented in a way that creates a substantial likelihood that a reasonable person would believe the lawyer’s communication requires that person to take further action when, in fact, no action is required.

-See rule 32:8.4(e) for the prohibition against stating or implying an ability to influence improperly a government agency or official or to achieve results by means that violate the Iowa Rules of Professional Conduct or other law.
+It is professional misconduct for a lawyer to engage in conduct involving dishonesty, fraud, deceit, or misrepresentation.
+Rule 32:8.4(c).
+See also rule 32:8.4(e) for the prohibition against stating or implying an ability to improperly influence a government agency or official or to achieve results by means that violate the Iowa Rules of Professional Conduct or other law.

-(b) A lawyer shall not give anything of value to a person for recommending the lawyer’s services except that a lawyer may:
+(b) A lawyer shall not compensate, give, or promise anything of value to a person for recommending the lawyer’s services except that a lawyer may:

 (1) pay the reasonable costs of advertisements or communications permitted by this rule;